Workplace Online > Projects > click a project, folder, or file > Click Team Shares

 To ensure you only share the files you intend to share, please note:

-Permissions are granular, meaning you can provide access to only certain folders within a project if desired.
+Permissions are granular.
+This means that, if you like, you can provide access to only certain folders within a project.
 If you want team members to only have access to specific folders, then only share those specific folders with them.
 They will see the project and the folder structure leading to the shared folder, but will not see any other folders or files in the project structure.

 Permissions are inherited.
 Any folders and files within the project or folder you have shared will automatically have the same permissions applied to them.